 - Reasonable suspicion drug testing

 Pre-employment drug testing

 Pre-employment drug testing is the start of most workplace drug-free programs much like urine is regarded as the standard for a drug test collection.
 Typically conducted after a conditional offer of employment, a negative drug test result is required before a candidate starts working.

 Although workforce drug testing of certain private sector employees is mandated by federal agencies like the US Department of Transportation, other private sector companies also opt to drug test their employees before offering them employment.
-In 2019, the Quest Diagnostics Drug Testing Index™ reported that the overall drug positivity hit a fourteen-year high (4.4%) in 2018 and was more than 25% higher than the thirty-year low of 3.5% recorded between 2010 and 2012.
-More specifically, positivity for pre-employment testing was 4.7% in the general U.S. workforce, compared to 2.6% in the federally mandated, safety-sensitive workforce.
+In 2020, the Quest Diagnostics Drug Testing Index™ reported that the overall drug positivity hit a sixteen-year high, climbing to the highest level since 2003 (4.5%) and more than 28% percent higher than the thirty-year low of 3.5% recorded between 2010 and 2012.
+More specifically, positivity for pre-employment testing was 4.9% in the general U.S. workforce, compared to 2.4% in the federally mandated, safety-sensitive workforce.